 Cynthia A. Humes, Ph.D.

-In addition to being a professor of Religious Studies, Cynthia Humes heads Information Technology Services and is a proud CMC parent (P'16).
+In addition to being a professor of Religious Studies, Cynthia Humes is the former Chief Information Technology Services and is a proud CMC parent (P'16).

 South Asian Visual Culture and Expressions of Religious Identity, Social Construction, and Nation, Mellon Foundation Grant